 - 15 oz. tomato sauce

-- 2 large globe eggplants cut lengthwise into 20-1/4-inch slices
+- 1 large globe eggplant cut lengthwise into ¼-inch slices

 - 18 oz. frozen spinach

-- In a Dutch oven, cook ground beef and onions over medium heat until beef is browned.
-Then add mushrooms, garlic, and balsamic vinegar and cook until juices from mushrooms have evaporated.
-Stir in crushed tomatoes, tomato paste, tomato sauce, and water.
-Season with basil, fennel seeds, Italian seasoning, salt, and pepper.
+- In a Dutch oven, add ground beef, onions, 1 teaspoon of salt, and black pepper.
+Cook over medium-high heat until beef is browned.
+Season with basil, fennel seeds, and Italian seasoning, and give a good mix.
+Then add mushrooms, garlic, and remaining 2 teaspoons of salt and cook until juices from mushrooms have evaporated.
+Add tomato paste, mix well to fully incorporate, and cook for 2-3 minutes.
+This will help get rid of the can taste.
+Stir in crushed tomatoes, tomato sauce, and water.
 Cover, reduce heat, and simmer for about 1 hour, stirring occasionally.

-- Meanwhile - Preheat oven to 375 degrees.
+- Meanwhile – Preheat oven to 375 degrees.
+Using a mandolin, slice eggplants into ¼-inch thick “noodles.”
 Spray two baking sheets with nonstick spray and place eggplant pieces in single layer.
 Season both sides of eggplant slices with sea salt.
 Bake for 10 minutes (until tender and beginning to brown) turning halfway through.
 Remove from oven and allow eggplant to cool.
 Can be roasted 1 day ahead and refrigerated.

 - Defrost frozen spinach.
 Drain and squeeze out all liquid (don’t be fooled, there’s a lot).
 Place in large bowl and break apart thoroughly.
 Season with a bit of nutmeg and mix well.